-For fiscal year 2019-2020, measured at June 30, 2019, the County Office of Education contributed \$1,185,537 to the Plan, all of which was used for current premiums.
+For the measurement period ended June 30, 2020, the County Office of Education contributed \$1,100,338 to the Plan, all of which was used for current premiums.

 D. Plan Membership

 Membership of the Plan consisted of the following:

 Number of participants

 Inactive employees receiving benefits 274

 Inactive employees entitled to but not receiving benefits -

 Participating active employees 399

 Total number of participants 673